Fellowship Research Opportunities:

 Ernst Lengyel MD, PhD., Professor, Department of Obstetrics and Gynecology, Principal Investigator, The Lengyel Laboratory, University of Chicago Medical Center.

 Dr. Lengyel’s Gynecologic Oncology laboratory is located in the Gordon Center for Integrative Science (GCIS).
 There are currently 5 postdoctoral fellows, 1 junior faculty member, 1 graduate student in Cancer Biology and 2 research technicians.
-The laboratory is approximately 1,800 sq. ft. of space, in close proximity to such basic science laboratories as Biochemistry, Chemistry, and the Ben May Institute for Cancer Research.
+The laboratory is approximately 1,800 sq. ft. of space, in close proximity to such basic science laboratories as Biochemistry, Chemistry and the Ben May Institute for Cancer Research.
 This location provides a solid structure for inter-departmental collaboration.

 Major research interests: to understand the molecular mechanisms of ovarian cancer cell invasion and metastasis, to identify new targets for the treatment of ovarian cancer (c-Met, a5-integrin), to understand the role of stroma in promoting ovarian cancer metastasis by studying the role of c-Met and its ligand HGF/SF, and different miRNAs in normal and cancer-associated stroma, to determine how adhesion receptors (integrins) and invasion associated proteases (urokinase) cooperate in the attachment and invasion of ovarian cancer.